Celebrating America's 250th, Sale LIVE! Till July 10th.

 Small businesses entering fiber laser engraving for the first time who want professional MOPA capability without the $3,000+ investment required for higher-tier alternatives.

-You can get the ComMarker B4 directly at The Maker's Chest: Buy the ComMarker B4.
+Get the ComMarker B4 directly at The Maker's Chest: Buy the ComMarker B4.

 Final Verdict

 Its limitations are real: 20W is slower on deep engraving than higher-power alternatives, organic materials need a different machine, and the open-frame design requires proper workspace safety management.
 For a business whose work is primarily metal marking, personalisation, and colour engraving: these limitations don't affect the core application.
+For small businesses entering the fiber laser market under $2,000 with a focus on metal personalisation: the B4 JPT MOPA is the most capable starting point available.

 Frequently Asked Questions